Toyota Center: Arena interior

 The arena can seat 18,104 for a basketball game, 17,800 for ice hockey games, and 19,300 for concerts.
 The prices for courtside seats to a Rockets game in the new arena were raised by as much as 50% compared to prices in the team's old home, while upper-deck seat prices were lowered.

 It has 103 luxury suites and 2,900 club seats (Sections 105–109, Frost Bank West Club; Sections 118–122, Frost Bank East Club).
 The Rockets East & West Clubs feature upscale concessions, extra wide seats, full private bar featuring premium wine and beverage selections and concierge service.
 The adjacent 2,500-space Toyota Tundra garage is connected to the arena by a private skybridge that can be accessed by Suite, Court-side and Club Seat holders.

 Additionally, the floor level features three separate private club lounges for access from court-side seat holders and floor seat concert goers.
 Lexus Lounge and Golden Nugget Club are on the west side of the floor level and the Bogarts Platinum Lounge is located on the east side of the floor level.
 All feature upscale amenities including multiple flat screen televisions, private bar, restrooms, and plush seating.
 The Lexus Lounge has its own pool tables and all three court-side lounges feature numerous private court-side suites.

 Toyota Center also features the Sterling Vineyards Red & White Wine Bistro, located on the lower suites level on the south side of the arena.
-The restaurant features a huge dining room, private bar, two twin 1,500 bottle wine towers and views of the arena floor.